 On January 18, 2008, the Company was served with a lawsuit filed in the State Court of Cobb County, Georgia, by Michael Hohenbery, an individual who underwent surgery in December 2006 for implantation of a meniscal allograft tissue preserved by the Company.
 The plaintiff alleges that such tissue was contaminated and resulted in an infection in his knee.
 The plaintiff seeks \$10 million in compensatory damages and \$100 million in punitive damages against the Company.
 The plaintiff's complaint alleged that the Company was strictly liable because it manufactured a product, that the Company was negligent, that the Company was professionally negligent and that the Company breached both express and implied warranties.
 On July 17, 2008 the Court dismissed the claims of strict liability, professional negligence and breach of express and implied warranties.
 Discovery in the case is still ongoing.
 The plaintiff has filed its expert reports and the Company is in the process of deposing these experts.
-Based on the Court's current scheduling order, the plaintiff's experts are to be deposed by April 15, 2009 and the Company's experts are to be disclosed to the Plaintiff by May 29, 2009.
+Based on the Court's current scheduling order, the plaintiff's experts are to be disclosed to the Plaintiff by May 29, 2009.
 A trial date has not been set.
 The Company intends to continue to defend itself in the lawsuit.
 The Company believes that it has adequate insurance coverage for this particular case.
 The Company's insurance coverage will not pay any punitive damage award.